May 2025 County Labor Market Information

-The San Luis Obispo County Monthly Employment Report (May 2024) shows an increase in the civilian labor force, an increase in civilian employment, and a decrease in civilian unemployment.
+The San Luis Obispo County Monthly Employment Report (May 2025) shows an increase in the civilian labor force and civilian employment, and a decrease in civilian unemployment.

 Unemployment